DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 Hiked mostly alone today with a couple overlaps with One 11.
-We had all planned to get to Onyx summit but the morning was rough, the whole day felt uphill and I had loooow energy.
+We had all planned to get to Onyx summit today, but the morning was rough, the whole day felt uphill (not just felt, it was a big climb) and I had loooow energy.
 Thankfully the trail crossed Mission Creek often so there was no need to carry a ton of water.

 Can't imagine what the superbloom height must've been like, there are still so many flowers alongside trail.

-When I got to Onyx Summit, tired and hungry, there was a little sign from Chad.
-He and Brian were the only ones that made it and I caught them trying to hitch at the highway.
+When I got to Onyx Summit, tired and hungry, there was a little sign from Chad (capital W made of sticks with an arrow pointing me towards the road).
+I ran down hoping I wouldn’t have to hitch alone, but I got lucky and found both him and Brian trying to hitch at the highway.
 We caught a very sketchy ride with a hippy and his girlfriend, the driver had an uncomfortable habit of looking at us in the rearview while talking and the van would drift slowly to the shoulder of the road before he’d jerk back to the middle.
-His girlfriend offered us shrooms and would hit a little gong every few minutes.
+His girlfriend offered us shrooms and would hit a little gong every few minutes for no apparent reason.
 The drive itself was pretty, setting sun over scenic hills and mountains in the background.

 DAY 16: ONYX SUMMIT (252.1) TO HWY 18/BIG BEAR CITY (266.1)

 Woke up late late late and had the leftover packed out pizza while waiting for the rest of the crew to show up.
 Kept going back to sleep.